-As noted previously noted the freestanding sign is proposed to be located within the traffic safety visibility area, which would be addressed by Special Condition 32.
+As previously noted the freestanding sign is proposed to be located within the traffic safety visibility area, which would be addressed by Special Condition 32.

-6. The design, height, location, and size of the signs are visually complementary and compatible with the scale, and architectural style of the primary structures on the site, any prominent natural features on the site, and structures and prominent natural features on adjacent properties on the same street.
+6. The design, height, location, and size of the signs are visually complementary and compatible with the scale, and architectural style of the primary structures on the site, any prominent natural features on the site, and structures and prominent natural features on the same street.